embernet/sidekick/README.md

 ## Pick from different AI personas

-Personas lets you change the persona of the AI to the response can be provided from a perspective that suits your purpose.
+The Personas tool lets you change the persona of the AI so the response can be provided from a perspective that suits your purpose.
 You can filter personas by name, keywords in their profile, and favourite status.
 So you can search for personas that are good at a particular topic or that have a particular personality.
 E.g. try searching for expert, creative, logic, company.

 ![Sidekick AI Personas](docs/images/Sidekick_Personas.png)